bixb922/crank-organ/doc-software/README.md

 The home page is by default the menu page, but the configuration allows to define the tune list or the performance page as "home" page.

 While music is playing, try to stay on the tune list and the performance page.
 The software is optimized so that these pages and their refresh does not interfere with the MIDI notes being played.
 All functions for playing music are included in these two pages.
+Other pages may interfere with playing music.

+While using the tuning pages (note list and note page), playing back music is disabled.
+Navigating back to tune list and play pages enables playing back music again.

 ## The page header